11 Reasons The Stock Peddler boutique is a show stopping renovation

 It embraces curved architecture

-I’m not sure where the arched entry door or this curved arboretum structure hails from but they were perfected implemented into this rough-around-the-edges building to make you feel like you are shopping among a European floral shop.
+I’m not sure where the arched entry door or this curved arboretum structure hails from but they were perfectly implemented into this rough-around-the-edges building to make you feel like you are shopping among a European floral shop.
 These architectural details look like they could have authentically been a part of a store front for a peddler selling fresh flowers on a cobbled road in Florence or Lucerne.
 Whether they are really old or simply painted an aged white, they are the bones that create that first impression that you are truly visiting a space renovated with a distinct vision.

 It makes use of every opportunity